City People’s Garden Store expects reprieve from losing Madison Valley site

 “Having 2017 as a respite is a great relief to our lovely and loyal customers, as well as our employees,” many of whom have worked at the store for years and will continue to do so in 2017, Gonzales said.

-Himself an employee of City People’s for almost 20 years, Gonzales, along with another longtime employee, Alison Greene, are in the process of purchasing the store.
+An employee of City People’s for almost 20 years, Gonzalez said he and Greene have been looking at other potential sites for a permanent home but “the current real- estate market is brutal for a nursery.”

-They’ve been looking at other potential sites for a permanent home but “the current real estate market is brutal for a nursery,” Gonzales said.
 “We can find spaces for our indoor store, but finding appropriate outdoor space for a nursery is challenging in the city.
 We need 1/3 indoor to 2/3 outdoor — not an equation that works for developers.”

-He’s hoping that the real estate market gets a little less frenzied in 2017, and that a new location can be found for the store during that time.
-He and Greene are looking for something in the 15,000 to 25,000 square foot range, with that crucial outdoor and indoor space.
+He’s hoping that the real-estate market gets a little less frenzied in 2017, and that a new location can be found for the store during that time.
+He and Greene are looking for something in the 15,000- to 25,000-square-foot range, with that crucial outdoor and indoor space.

 “We’re encouraging people to learn how to nurture,” Gonzales said of why he fell in love with working at the store since his first days there.
 “There aren’t a lot of businesses that really do that on this scale.
 To me, it’s a joy to come to work and share it.”